thlmenezes/devopness/.changeset/root-export-updated.md

 The downside of this design choice is that this library requires the user to install all packages.

-Using subpaths enables the user to, at least, start thinking about components and other utils as separated concerns.
+Using [subpath exports](https://nodejs.org/docs/v22.11.0/api/packages.html#subpath-exports) enables the user to, at least, start thinking about components and other utils as separated concerns.

 This update may require users to update imports.